There aren’t many women composing for taonga puoro. In fact, there aren’t many people like Te Kahureremoa Taumata and Khali Phillips-Barbara at all.

 It’s a timely reminder that Māori art forms have also passed through colonisation, and that wāhine Māori have more agency than they might think when it comes to traditional narratives.

 “These atua whakapapa to us, they’re in our blood.
 Of course we can reimagine them, they’re ours to embody,” Phillips-Barbara says.
-“Another part of that [Hineraukatauri] story is, in nature, the female bag moth needs to consume the male bag moth in order to give birth.”
+“Another part of that [Hineraukatauri] story is, in nature, the female bag moth needs to eat the male bag moth in order to give birth.”